Reduces the look of fine lines

 The Ingredients: Rich in vitamins, antioxidants, and fatty acids

-Dr. Sturm is all about reducing inflammation in the skin (because essentially it’s the root cause of all issues), so the ingredients list is geared to do exactly that.
+Dr. Sturm is all about reducing inflammation in the skin, so the ingredients list is geared to do exactly that.
 The star is purslane, a weed that’s loaded with vitamins, antioxidants, and omega-3 fatty acids.
-This is combined with golden root, sugar beet, and yeast in the formula to depuff, while the omegas help to plump and nourish skin.
+This is combined with golden root, sugar beet, and yeast meant to help depuff, while the omegas are meant to help plump and nourish skin.
 Finally, there’s panthenol, or vitamin B5, which helps to soothe and hydrate.

 Who It's For: Those looking for a lightweight lift

 In my opinion, this is a product for mild to moderate signs of aging, puffiness, and normal-ish dark circles.
 It’s not highly active, so deep-seated lines or chronic blue half-moons will need more.
 But otherwise, I've found it to be an effective, beautiful option that will appeal to most skin types.

 Personally, I’ve been using it morning and night (it’s a treat under concealer), post-serum but pre-moisturizer.
 It leaves me brighter and more hydrated, and when combined with a mini massage, much less puffy.
 The way I like to explain the effect is to think of waking up naturally with the sun, versus snoring through your alarm in a state of half-consciousness so many times that you miss the bus to work.
 This product will give you the illusion of the former scenario.
 And who doesn’t want that?